Mountaineering

 These attributes are what makes mountaineering so challenging and potentially dangerous, but are also the reasons it can be so rewarding.
 It is often this balance between risk and reward that attracts and motivates mountaineers.
 If not, they are at least aware of this fine balance.

 Most experienced mountaineers will tell you that it is a life-long journey to fine-tune this craft.
 It is important to pick objectives that are appropriate for your experience level as you advance.
-Picking partners you can trust that share your goals and have a similar risk tolerance will put you in a better position to succeed but more importantly make it home to plan the next mission.
+Picking partners you can trust that share your goals and have a similar risk tolerance will put you in a better position to succeed, but more importantly make it home to plan the next mission.

-What are some of the hazards?
+What are Some of the Hazards?

 • Avalanches and rockfall are key environmental hazards that require planning and training, as well as management and critical thinking in the field.
 Rockfall, in particular, is becoming an increasingly present hazard and this will continue to become a greater issue as NZ's glaciers and permanent snow areas retreat.